 Adele is a serial offender on any kind of dating list but this song really takes the biscuit.
 Nothing like wishing your ex well with his new bird so soon after a breakup, is there?
 Nope, not at all.

 4. Kelly Clarkson – My Life Would Suck Without You

 Key ‘I’m never getting over this’ lyric: You got a piece of me, and honestly, my life would suck without you.

-Warning: Listening to this song may bring up feelings of pessimism about never having a un-sucky life again, because the person who used to make it feel so good is now gone forever.
-Side effects include: crying, resentment and urges to send drunken text messages at 3 in the morning.
+Warning: Listening to this song may bring up feelings of pessimism about never having a un-sucky life again because the person who used to make it feel so good is now gone forever.
+Side effects include: crying, resentment and urge to send drunken text messages at 3 in the morning.

 5. Usher – Confessions Pt II